Instagram growth for a small business is different from creator growth. 🏪

 - product or service examples

 Keep the language simple.
-Write like you are talking to a customer.
+Write like you are talking to a customer, not like you are writing a brand slogan.

 Target local or niche audiences